FrankFK/FrankFK.github.io/_posts/2023-08-13-hexafour-05-variables-loops-dry.md

 * *Variable* definition (`var edgeCounter = 0`), change (`edgeCounter = edgeCounter + 1;`), check (`edgeCounter < 6`) and usage  (`Right(360-0 / edgeNumber`).
 * *Loops* (`for` or `while`), see [Microsoft Tutorial][MSDocsLoops].
 * Definition of *conditions*, for example `(edgeCounter < 6)`.
 There are many more possibilities, see [Microsoft Tutorial][MSDocsLoops].

-Debugging
-* The debugger has many features for variables, see [Microsoft documentation][MSDocsInspectVariables].

 Woopec library
 * Advanced users can use the *Pen class* instead of the Turtle class.